Mohan Barodia: Geography

 465226 is Pin Code of Mohan Barodia.

 Demographics

 As Census 2011 Mohan Barodia town population of 7,686 of which 3,904 are males while 3,782 are females.

-Transportation
+Transport

-Mohan Barodia is located on Agar Sarangpur road, it's 30 km away from Shajapur and connected with roads.
+Mohan Barodia is located on Agar Sarangpur road, it is 30 km away from Shajapur and connected with roads.
 Mohan Barodia is connected by private bus services to all nearest major cities.